Blog-Reference and Blog-Reference

 MMT is NOT a new scientific paradigm but old political crap in a new scientific bluff package.
 This holds for ALL of economics: when profit is false the whole theoretical superstructure is false and economic policy guidance has NO sound scientific foundation.

-* For details see ‘MMT and the magical profit disappearance’ and cross-references MMT
+#1 For more details see ‘MMT and the magical profit disappearance’ and cross-references MMT

 Related 'MMT is NOT an alternative to neoliberalism' and 'Cryptoeconomics ― the best of Bill Mitchell’s spam folder' and 'What is so great about cargo cult science? or, How economists learned to stop worrying about failure'.